Rio Grande Do Sul Brazil Travel Guide

 Select a neighborhood that aligns with your travel style and itinerary.

-Here are some specific recommendations for different the needs of travelers in Porto Alegre.
+Here are some specific recommendations for different traveler needs in Porto Alegre.

-For travelers on a budget, Hostel Porto Tchê is a good choice.
-It has a prime position in Cidade Baixa and a pleasant ambiance.
+For travelers on a budget, Hostel Porto Tchê is a good option.
+It possesses a prime place in Cidade Baixa and a pleasant ambiance.

-Hotel Laghetto Viverone Moinhos is good-located in Moinhos de Vento with good features.
+Hotel Laghetto Viverone Moinhos is well-located in Moinhos de Vento with good features.

 Hotel Deville Prime Porto Alegre near the airport has excellent facilities.
 Hotel Laghetto Stilo Higienópolis is another central upscale choice.